 Difficulty: This tour is fit for anyone and the canoe ride is optional.

 Accessibility: This tour is for all ages.
 We are happy to arrange a customized tour for you should you have limited mobility or a visual/hearing impairment.

 Duration: Tour is approximately 10 hours from start to finish with 5 hours at points of interest.

 Location: The Fúquene lagoon is located roughly 2.5 hours north of Bogotá at an altitude of 2500 m.a.s.l.
 The lagoon was once one of the largest water bodies in South America and is an important nesting ground for both local and migratory birds.

 Weather: The average day time temperature is around 14ºC.
-Weather conditions can change from one minute to the next so it's important to come prepared with protection against exposure to strong sun and rain.
+Weather conditions can change from one minute to the next so it's important to come prepared with protection against strong sun and light rain.
 About 30% of the time we visit here we experience light rain and about 10% of the time we see heavy rain.

 Includes: Tour price includes all entrances, private transport and a bilingual guide.
 Departure is from Pan Pa Ya in Chapinero (Calle 58 # 6-22).
 For more information on departure you can follow this link to our website.